klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 ### Negentropy in Software Development

-[Negentropy](https://en.wikipedia.org/wiki/Negentropy) (negative entropy) represents the counterforce to entropy—the creation of order, structure, and certainty within complex systems.
-While entropy measures disorder and unpredictability, negentropy quantifies a system's degree of organization and ability to produce reliable outcomes.
+[Negentropy](https://en.wikipedia.org/wiki/Negentropy) (negative entropy) is a concept used to **quantify the degree of order or organization** within a system.
+While entropy measures disorder and unpredictability, negentropy measures the extent to which a system is structured and produces reliable outcomes, effectively representing a reduction from its maximum possible entropy.

 In software development, negentropy manifests through practices that reduce uncertainty and create structure: